Wanchung Temple

 Address:212 Chenggong Road, Central District, Taichung City 400

-Transportation Methods:You can take Taichung Bus routes 8, 14, 15, 32, 34, 36, or 108 and get off at Xingzhong Street.
+Transportation Methods:You can take Taichung Bus routes 8, 14, 15, 32, 34, 36, or 108 to get off at Xingzhong Street.
 Please get off at Taichung Station, and the road in front of the station is Zhongzheng Road.
-Turn right at Pingdeng Street, and you will arrive at the intersection with Chenggong Road.
+Turn right at Pingdeng Street, and you will reach the intersection with Chenggong Road.

 Recommended Hotel Bookings